 Speaking of the mistake of failing to look for hidden assets, many high asset divorce cases erroneously fail to involve a forensic accountant.
 If there is any question at all about the identification or location of certain marital property, a forensic accountant may be able to locate it.

 If you are in the early stages of your divorce or are thinking about filing for divorce, it is extremely important to have an experienced Chicago divorce lawyer on your side who can assist you with your case.
 When you are facing a high asset or high net worth divorce, you should always hire a lawyer who has experience handling similar cases.
-Contact the Arami Law Office to learn more about the ways we assist clients in high net worth divorce cases in Cook County.
+Contact Arami Law, Inc. to learn more about the ways we assist clients in high net worth divorce cases in Cook County.

 To request a consultation, please fill out all fields, and we will follow up with you